Molecular dynamics

 ORCA

 If Orca is installed and available on your system's PATH environment variable, we can perform Ab initio molecular dynamics using it.
-The computations are run entirely from Orca, with Daedalus providing its input from GUI interactions, and collect and display its output.
+The computations are run entirely from Orca, with Molchanica providing its input from GUI interactions, and collect and display its output.

 See This ORCA documentation page for details on these computations.